PaulCollas/search-in-github/ReadME.md

 yarn start
 ```

+Change the root with ngrok :

+Open terminal :

+> ngrok http 4242

+Copy the root of ngrok & remplace in app.js

 # 🏆 Goal

 The purpose is to create a simple API using express and a showcase mobile app using Expo (React Native)